-Prospective students are expected to research regulatory (including licensing) and employer requirements in their state/county/city of residence prior to enrolling to ensure their chosen program will meet their needs.
+Prospective students are expected to research regulatory (including licensing) and employer requirements in their state/ county/city of residence prior to enrolling to ensure their chosen program will meet their needs.
+Residents of California are not eligible to enroll.

 TRANSFER CREDIT